cx-prog-lang/.github/features/README.md

  - [Internal Structure Members](./internal_member.md): indicate the structure members that function (alias) members are only expected to access directly.
  - [Canonical Object Value Cleanup Function](./obj_dtor.md): define a canonical function to clean up an object value per data type.
  - [Automatic Expression](./auto_expr.md): denote an expression to be executed when the block is exited, instead of now.
+ - __Generic Structures__: pass data types as the arguments to a structure type.
- - __Type Generics Macro__: pass data types as the arguments to a data type or a function.
+ - __Generic Functions__: pass data types as the arguments to a function.

 Below are the features under consideration.